16 Ways for Military Families to Save Money on Groceries

 Don’t forget your coupons at home.
 Even using a handful of them can save you some money.
 You can get coupons online, in the weekly paper, and even in the mail.
 Also, check the social media pages from your favorite brands as they often give out coupons for specific items throughout the year.

 Buy generic when you can, as long as the taste is similar and you enjoy the product.
-Often the generic will be a $1 or even cheaper and you can’t even tell the difference.
+Often the generic will be $1 or more cheaper and you can’t even tell the difference.
 If you do prefer the name brand, make sure to shop the sales as that is when you can get the name brand for a similar or even cheaper price than the generic brands.

 Eat Before You Shop

 Make sure to go grocery shopping on a full stomach.
 The hungrier you are, the more you will want to buy, and the easier it will be for you to overspend at the grocery store.

 Buying seasonally will save you some money when it comes to fruits and vegetables.
 Check on prices and what is in season and go from there.